Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

     {
       "name": "Kubernetes",
       "version": "1.0.0",
-      "configInstructionsHash": "<HASH>", // Hashed by deployments, avoids duping records in outputResources.
+      "configInstructionsHash": "<HASH>", // Hashed by deployments, distinguishes edge cases of the same extension and resolved config but differing instructions (key vault secret "A" and "B", but both secrets are the same)
       "configHash": "<HASH>", // Provided by the extension in the CREATE/UPDATE return payload.
       "config": {
         // the language expressions provided to the PUT have been evaluated